 - a great addition that helps to fight against cholesterol.

 Benefits of Sunflower Seeds

-The sunflower seeds can be a great source of mineral.
-It can help to fight or prevent various illness and ailment one might have.
+Sunflower seeds are a great source of minerals.
+One can use it to combat or prevent various diseases and ailments.

 - mitigates the risks of Heart Disease